Are you looking for the best essential oils for adrenal fatigue recovery?

 HPA Axis Dysfunction (Hypothalamus, Pituitary, Adrenal) or OAT axis imbalance (Ovary, Adrenal, Thyroid) is technically a better way to describe it, but more people are familiar with the term adrenal fatigue so that’s what I commonly use here 🙂

-Ok, now that we’ve gone over what adrenal fatigue is, let’s get to those essential oils!
+Ok, now that we’ve gone over common adrenal issues and what adrenal fatigue is, let’s get to those essential oils!

 Essential Oils For Adrenal Fatigue Recovery